Jekwulum/hackerrank-30-days-of-code/README.md

-python codes in the hackerrank 30 days of code challenge
+A repository for hackrrank's python 30 days of code challenge